adriancleung/not-boop/README.md

 ## Installation

-Head to the [release]() page to download the correct file for your platform.
+Head to the [release](https://github.com/adriancleung/not-boop/releases) page to download the correct installation file for your platform.

 ## Development